 BT Vision set-top box

 • Our take: Unless you're with Sky or Virgin, BT's broadband offering could well be for you - their BT Vision TV service is a great freebie, and with most packages, you get a BT Home Hub wi-fi router.
-UK broadband coverage is good, and there are no hidden surprises.
+UK broadband coverage is good, and there are no hidden surprises, no nasty expensive support calls either.

 • Our take: If you're with Sky for TV (or considering it), free broadband from them makes a lot of sense.
-Well worth checking out if you're in their broadband coverage area.
+Well worth checking out.
+Power users will like their Unlimited option.

 Virgin Media